danieldevill/MininetCodingSwitch/README.md

 	* Possible cause is with the ARP_TABLE being updated.
 It is not the ARP table, confirmed.
 * Problem still persists.`
 * Fixed an isolation issue (30 May) which caused all bridges to be connected together.
 Each ovsbrX is now isolated alowing for it to act as a LAN connection.

+* I got ARP working and MAC switching as well.
+The isolation problem helped sort a bunch of other problems out as well.
+* I am disabling gateway (L3) traffic on the switch for the time being.
+There are some issues to sort out when IP needs to transfer over it.